jirkapok/GasPlanner/README.md

 ## Build

+To compile the application compile, first you need to install the dependency from local directory.
+To do so run `npm run build-lib`.
-To compile the application compile it by `npm run build` and deploy `dist` directory.
-To start the app use `npm run start`.
-For debugging purpose.
-To deploy the application to github pages use `angular-cli-ghpages` npm package.
+Than compile solution by `npm run build` to deploy `dist` directory.
+To start the app use `npm run start` for debugging purpose.

 ## Running the tests